-The three chlorine materials currently allowed for use in organic agriculture are widely used in farming and handling to clean and disinfect equipment, surfaces, and produce.
+Chlorine materials currently allowed for use in organic agriculture are widely used in farming and handling to clean and disinfect equipment, surfaces, and produce.
 There have been some concerns raised about these materials and their impact on the environment and human health when/or if they form trihalomethanes and other toxic compounds.
-New FDA regulations on food safety (Food Safety Modernization Act) and best management practices for cleaning in handling operations both require a suitable level of cleanliness and disinfection to prevent pathogens from entering the food supply.
+Chlorine materials are also acutely toxic to workers.
+New sanitizers and disinfectants are regularly petitioned to the NOSB for addition to the National List.
+FDA regulations on food safety (Food Safety Modernization Act) and best management practices for cleaning in handling operations both require a suitable level of cleanliness and disinfection to prevent pathogens from entering the food supply.

 Producers and handlers are looking for alternatives to chlorine while continuing to provide a safe end product to their customers and the consumer.
 Addressing food safety while adhering to the fundamental organic principles involving human health and environmental impact is a concern.